Samaale11/soc-portfolio-A/README.md

 - CIS-style thinking for controls and hardening recommendations

 ## How to verify my work
+If you only have 2 minutes: open Project 01 and read one ticket in `tickets/` plus the proof screenshots.

 Each project repo follows a consistent structure so you can check evidence fast:

 - `docs/` architecture, setup notes, and what “good” looks like